Couture scores in OT again, Sharks top Islanders 2-1

 SAN JOSE, Calif.
+(AP) — Another day and another emotional San Jose Sharks overtime victory.
+And once again, Logan Couture was right in the middle of it.

-(AP) — Logan Couture scored in overtime for the second straight game, giving the San Jose Sharks a 2-1 win over the streaking New York Islanders on Saturday night.
+Couture scored in overtime for the second straight game, giving the Sharks a 2-1 win over the streaking New York Islanders on Saturday night.

 Couture scored at 2:30 of the extra period to lead the Sharks to their eighth win in nine games.